-Through its Public Art Program, the Office for the Arts supports the exploration of art and ideas in public spaces.
-Students experience the meaning of and possibilities for art in the public sphere by creating temporary works for Harvard's ARTS FIRST festival and participating in collaborative projects guided by professional artists.
-The Public Art Program also sponsors studio visits, lectures by visiting artists, and project site visits in the Boston area, and periodically partners with other University units to commission new works by professional practitioners.
+Through its Public Art Program, the Office for the Arts has supported the exploration of art and ideas in public spaces.
+Also, during ARTS FIRST, students experience the meaning of and possibilities for art in the public sphere by creating temporary works during the festival and participating in collaborative projects guided by professional artists.
+The Public Art Program also sponsors studio visits, lectures by visiting artists,v project site visits in the Boston area and periodically partners with other University units to commission new works by professional practitioners.

 Starting in 1987, the Public Art Program spearheaded efforts to bring artists to campus to create temporary public artworks and engage in exchanges with the Harvard community.
 To commemorate the OFA’s move to its current home at 74 Mt.
 Auburn Street, the Program commissioned a permanent work in 1998 from Richard Fleischner for the façade of the OFA headquarters—in cooperation with the Harvard Planning Office, Harvard Square Business Association, and other Harvard and neighborhood constituents.
 Today, the Program focuses its resources on supporting student initiatives in public art, with guidance from artist Chris Abrams.

 Selected Program Highlights